menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Cairo, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, the Cairo City Center neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Cairo City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.

 Also, the Cairo City Center neighborhood is unique for having just 6.3% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 95.9% of America's neighborhoods.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Cairo City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Cairo City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 78.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 57.4% of the residential real estate vacant, the Cairo City Center neighborhood claims the distinction of having a higher vacancy rate than 99.2% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.